 Making purchases is easy.
 So is setting limits.

-All new iTunes, iBooks, and App Store purchases initiated by family members will be billed to the family organizer’s account.
+All new iTunes, iBooks, and App Store purchases initiated by family members bills to the family organizer’s account.
 But the organizer can still call the shots.
 Just turn on Ask to Buy for children in the family.
-When a child initiates a purchase, an alert is sent to the organizer, who can review the item and approve or decline it right from the organizer’s device.
-This applies to both purchases and free downloads.
+When a child initiates a purchase or free download, an alert goes to the organizer.
+The organizer can review the item and approve or decline the purchase or download, right from their own device.

 They ask to buy.